-This article first appeared in the Volume 21 / Number 3 issue of the Christian Research Journal.
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+This article first appeared in the Christian Research Journal volume 21, number 3 (1999).
+For further information or to subscribe to the Christian Research Journal, click here.

 Because the Jews did not want the bodies left on the crosses during the Sabbath, they asked Pilate to have the legs broken and the bodies taken down.
 But when they came to Jesus and found that he was apparently already dead, they did not break his legs.
 Instead, one of the soldiers pierced Jesus’ side with a spear.